BrianENguyen/csulbtzuching.org/README.md

 This website is for showcasing information about us, upcoming and past events, board members, and photos

 [Click here to visit the site (csulbtzuching.org)](https://www.csulbtzuching.org)

+## Tech Stack

+Made with the Vue.js framework along with the Vuetify material design framework

+## Future Plans

+- contact page
+- donation link for the website, CSULB TC, and Tzu Chi Foundation